Skip to content

 We use Vercel Web Analytics to measure aggregate site traffic (pages viewed, country of origin, device category, Web Vitals timings).
 Vercel Web Analytics does not use cookies.
 Unique visitors are identified by a hash derived from the incoming request, which Vercel automatically discards after 24 hours.
 See Vercel’s own description at vercel.com/docs/analytics/privacy-policy.

-Hosting and email delivery logs
+Hosting logs

 We do not load third-party advertising trackers, marketing pixels (LinkedIn Insight, Meta Pixel, Google Ads, etc.), or session replay scripts.